MichelDucartier/ada-jekyll/index.md

 ### Ethnicity

 Bob was concerned about whether his ethnic background could influence the types of roles he's offered in movies and might limit him to certain roles he didn't want to play.
-To address his concerns, we conducted an analysis to determine if an actor's ethnic origins have an effect on the variety of characters and identities they are typically cast as.
+To address his concerns, we conducted an analysis to determine if an actor's ethnic background have an effect on the variety of characters and identities they are typically cast as.
 We started by cleaning our dataset to exclude actors without listed ethnicities.
 Then, we grouped actors together, calculating the average of the character tropes they played.
-We generated a new dataframe for each persona , which showed the ethnic backgrounds of actors and their related persona trope.
+So for each persona, we have all actor ethnic backgrounds.

-To our, two personas stood out as being heavily influenced by actors' ethnicities!
+To our surprise, two personas stood out as being heavily influenced by actors' ethnicities!
 Those personas are Persona 4 and Persona 37:
 <table>
 <tr>
 <th> Persona 4 </th>